 - The dissertation proposal cannot be defended except after the PhD candidate finishes the 6 credits allocated to the seminars that are usually offered by the Faculty.
-These seminars are offered during the first two semesters of the doctoral program. - The dissertation proposal can be defended upon the written approval of the Dissertation Director. - The defense is open to the public and it is usually announced one week ahead of time. - The jury is made up of at least three individuals: the Dissertation Director, Co-director (if there is one), Reader, and President of the Jury. - After the defense, the President of the Jury submits a written and signed report to the administration. - A copy of the President of the Jury's report and a copy of the proposal, and the proposal on a CD are submitted to the administration.
+These seminars are offered during the first two semesters of the doctoral program.
+The Doctoral candidate who fails to defend his/her proposal by the end of the third semester will be dropped from the Doctoral program. - The director checks the quality of the proposal.
+Thereupon, he approves the proposal defense via a written report. - The jury is made up of at least three individuals: the Dissertation Director, Co-director (if need be), Reader, and President of the Jury. - The director or co-director can not be at the same time the President of the Jury. - The defense is open to the public and it is usually announced one week ahead of time. - After the defense, the President of the Jury submits a written and signed report to the administration. - A copy of the President of the Jury's report, a print copy of the proposal, and an electronic copy of the proposal (on a CD) are submitted to the administration.